 Historical note and terminology

-The success of the antipsychotic drugs known as neuroleptics (meaning "to grip the nerves"), which block dopamine D2 receptors, led to the common occurrence of drug-induced parkinsonism (24).
+The success of the antipsychotic drugs known as neuroleptics (meaning "to grip the nerves"), which block dopamine D2 receptors, led to the common occurrence of drug-induced parkinsonism (26).
 For a time, it was theorized that proper control of psychosis could only be achieved once drug-induced parkinsonism occurred, but this has been clearly disproved, leaving drug-induced parkinsonism as an undesirable adverse effect of the neuroleptic drugs.
+However, the parkinsonian side effects have been the goal when the drugs were used as “chemical strait jackets” to reduce mobility in violent patients, an approach greatly discouraged.
 The class of antipsychotics, "atypical neuroleptics," is at least as effective as the older antipsychotics, and although these are widely believed to cause fewer extrapyramidal disorders than the first generation of drugs, the data on this are conflicting, with large, well-performed studies showing no differences in parkinsonism or other movement disorders, in general (53) although there were differences between some of the atypicals.

 It is unclear if neuroleptics might produce permanent parkinsonism (50), but this appears to not be the case (60).
-However, this has not been adequately studied as most patients taking neuroleptics require lifelong therapy with them.
-Non-neuroleptics have been observed to cause non-progressive parkinsonism lasting over seven years after the offending drug was discontinued, raising the question of permanence.
+However, this has not been adequately studied as most patients taking neuroleptics require lifelong therapy with them, and the cases were reported when DaT scans were not available.
+Non-neuroleptics have been observed to cause non-progressive parkinsonism lasting over seven years after the offending drug was discontinued, raising the question of permanence (56).